|

 the California gray whales in

-writer and Baja aficionado Erle Stanley Gardner in his 1960 book Hunting The
+writer of mysteries and passionate Baja aficionado, Erle Stanley Gardner, in his 1960 book Hunting The

 Desert Whale, an account of his early adventures at Scammon's Lagoon.
 Named

-after a Nineteenth-Century American whaler, Scammon's Lagoon is the largest
+after a 19th-Century American whaler, Scammon's remains the largest and

-destination point of the gray whales' awesome 8,000-mile migration from the
+best protected destination for the gray whales' awesome 6,000-mile migration from the

 Bering Sea.
 This spectacle was witnessed by very few until 1967, when Baja's